D-Niermann/Python/README.md

 Programm that searches for duplicate sentence beginnings and marks them.
 For controlling your own written texts for redundancy

 - ### UISearchProgramm
-Search Tool that works like Spotlight for Mac, exept its slower and way more stupid.
+Search Tool that works like Spotlight for Mac, exept its slower and way more stupid but still works very well and was actually usable for me back when I needed it.
 Teached myself how to use GUI applications and multiple threads.

 ## Non GUI Applications